nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

    ```

 3. `\login\verify\cli` -> POST route for indicating whether the token is verified or not.
-Cli used to poll this route every second to know whether token is verified or not.
+Cli used to poll this route every second to know whether the token is verified or not.

    ```javascript
    router.post('/verify/cli', (req, res) => {